Seshat-Global-History-Databank/seshat/docs/source/team.rst

 - Funding applications
 - Links with other projects
 - Use of Seshat Databank by the policy world
+- Setting new data gathering, analysis, and publication plans

 **Administrative privileges:** Seshat admin